Informing decision-making in the food and agriculture sectors to benefit health, the economy, and the environment

 Food Environment Analysis to Inform Consumer-Driven Food Market System Programming for Better Maternal and Child Nutrition

-RTI is conducting a study in Malawi to develop a tool kit that identifies drivers of food choice for nutritious foods in vulnerable households, collect data on food market systems for nutritious foods, and link the two to develop actionable recommendations that market actors can take to increase access to, and subsequently consumption of, nutritious foods by mothers and young children.
+RTI developed a toolkit that identifies drivers of food choice for nutritious foods in vulnerable households and collects data on food market systems for nutritious foods.
+The information on personal and market factors influencing food purchasing and consumption is used to develop actionable recommendations that market actors can take to increase access to, and subsequently consumption of, nutritious foods by mothers and young children.
+The toolkit was developed in Malawi and has been used in USAID-funded programs in Ethiopia and Liberia.

 Promoting Agricultural Resilience and Enhancing Food Security: Building Decision-Support Tools to Advance Sustainable and Cost-Effective Strategies